 The Barrow neuroscience inpatient tower is located on 3rd Avenue, just north of Thomas road in Phoenix.
 It is about a 20-minute cab ride from Sky Harbor Airport and about a 30-minute drive from Scottsdale’s private airport.
 In the event of a prolonged visit, air-conditioned Valley Metro buses make it easy for patients and families to travel around town.

 Most outpatient services, including the Barrow physician offices, are located in buildings adjacent to the patient Neuroscience Tower.
-Campus maps and directions to the most common locations on the hospital campus can be downloaded.
 Visitors can park in the 3rd Avenue Garage or the 6th Avenue Garage, both located just a block north of Thomas Road and an easy walking distance from most inpatient and outpatient services.
 Trolleys and wheelchairs are available to patients and visitors who need help moving about the hospital campus.

 Although the hospital and the Barrow physicians accept most insurance, patients are advised to check with their insurance company before their visit to determine which hospital and professional diagnostic and treatment services will be covered.
-The ResourceLink staff can check the insurance information of a Barrow physician to determine if the specialist accepts a particular insurance.
 However, patients are advised to check with their treating physician’s office to verify insurance coverage.
 Patients who plan to receive elective services but who lack health insurance must make payment arrangements with the hospital and physician before treatment is provided.
 The physician’s billing office provides the necessary forms and hospital contact information.

 You will probably be discharged from the hospital by 11:00 a.m.
 If possible, you should arrange transportation before discharge.
 Prescriptions for pain control and other medications are provided at discharge.
 You may not feel that it is necessary to have these prescriptions filled right away, but it is important that your medications be available if the need arises.
 Discuss the possible interactions between various medications that you are taking with your physicians.
 Avoid drinking alcohol, driving, and operating heavy machinery while taking medication for pain.